igorkry/tnt4j-streams/README.md

 ## Streams configuration

 Streams can be configured using XML document having root element `tnt-data-source`.
-Definition of XML configuration is can be found in `tnt-data-source.xsd` file located in project `config` directory.
+Definition of XML configuration can be found in `tnt-data-source.xsd` file located in project `config` directory.

 sample stream configuration: